-Government funding provided to all local authorities has been steadily declining since 2008 as Government sought to re-balance the national economy.
-One part of the Government strategy was to reduce the Revenue Support Grant paid to local authorities by 53% between April 2015 and March 2020 as shown below.
+Government funding provided to all local authorities has been steadily declining since 2008 as the Government sought to re-balance the national economy.
+One part of the Government strategy was to reduce the Revenue Support Grant (RSG) paid to local authorities by 53% between April 2015 and March 2020.
+At the same time, it introduced a system where local authorities can retain part of the business rates it collects.
+The Council's Revenue Support Grant is now zero and the Council has assumed retained business rates will fall to zero by 2023/24.
+The Council has claimed significant sums over the last eight years from the New Homes Bonus reward grant for both facilitating new build and bringing empty properties back into use.
+In 2018 government announced the reward grant was to be scaled back significantly.